A few decades ago, eating fresh homegrown tomatoes during the winter was impossible. Today, it’s no longer a pipedream.

-The light is also very efficient considering the fact it uses cooling fans to dissipate heat.
+The light is also very efficient, considering it uses cooling fans to dissipate heat.

-Phlizon COB 2000W is more expensive than Viparspectra XS1500 but cheaper than Kind LED K3 XL300 (You can check its price here on Amazon).
+Phlizon COB 2000W is more expensive than Viparspectra XS1500.
+But cheaper than Kind LED K3 XL300 (You can check its price here.)

 Growing tomatoes indoors is very rewarding.
 Don’t hesitate to begin.
-Choose one of our recommended grow lights and start growing your own tomatoes at home.
+Please choose one of our recommended grow lights, and start growing your own tomatoes at home!

 Enjoy gardening indoors, and don’t forget to share your thoughts in the comments below!